 USE OF HEADLIGHTS

-· at night or when in darkness (either in a tunnel or such kind of conditions)
+- At night or when in darkness (either in a tunnel or such kind of condition

-· during daytime – This applies to dark colored vehicles, if you have one you are encouraged to use daytime running lights to improve your visibility to other road users
+- Daytime – This applies to dark-colored vehicles, if you have one you are encouraged to use daytime running lights to improve your visibility to other road users

 Some modern cars have sensors that will turn on the lights automatically in the above conditions.
 Turning on the headlights during poor visibility does not imply that you have poor vision but rather you care about other road users.
 Please DO NOT TURN ON FULL LIGHTS at night when there is oncoming traffic you will be affecting their vision and putting them at risk.
 Let us be selfless.

-This is a very important aspect of road safety.
-A vehicle that is not serviced becomes a risk to other vehicle user(s) and other road users as well.
-There are several checks that you always need to do to ensure that your vehicle is road worthy, below are some of the highlights:
+This is one of the very important road safety tips.
+A vehicle that is not serviced becomes a risk to another vehicle user(s) and other road users as well.
+There are several checks that you always need to do to ensure that your vehicle is roadworthy, below are some of the highlights:

-Tyres: These are very important parts of the vehicle; you should therefore ensure that your tyres are in the right condition and that you have the right tyre for the road you are using, do not use snow tyres on gravel roads.
-It is recommended to change your tyre between 5 – 10 years from the date of manufacture. use of worn out tyres or expired tyre increases the risk of a tyre bursts which is one of the major contributors of accidents.
-Ensure that your tyres are properly inflated, aligned and so on.
-Inspect the tyres for uneven tread wear, shallow tread, rocks, nails, damaged areas and damaged valve caps.
+These are very important parts of the vehicle; you should therefore ensure that your tyres are in the right condition and that you have the right tyre for the road you are using, do not use snow tyres on gravel roads.
+It is recommended to change your tyre between 5 – 10 years from the date of manufacture. use of worn-out tyres or expired tyre increases the risk of tyre bursts which is one of the major contributors to accidents.
+Ensure that your tyres are properly inflated, aligned, and so on.
+Inspect the tyres for uneven tread wear, shallow tread, rocks, nails, damaged areas, and damaged valve caps.

-Battery: Check the condition of the battery.
-Maintenance free batteries usually have an indication to show you the condition of the car battery, if you are using other types of batteries kindly seek the help of a qualified technician to perform diagnosis.
-Do not risk getting stuck on the road because of a worn out battery.
+Check the condition of the battery.
+Maintenance-free batteries usually have an indication to show you the condition of the car battery, if you are using other types of batteries kindly seek the help of a qualified technician to perform a diagnosis.
+Do not risk getting stuck on the road because of a worn-out battery.

-Fuel: Ensure that your vehicle has sufficient fuel for the journey don’t be afraid of fueling a full tank, after all you are the only user unless otherwise.
+Ensure that your vehicle has sufficient fuel for the journey don’t be afraid of fueling a full tank, after all, you are the only user unless otherwise.

-Lights: Check the functionality of all lights in the vehicle.
-Ensure that all the brake lights and tail lights are working, check the reverse lights as well, check both headlights and ensure they are functioning well and confirm the indicators or signal lights are working including the hazard.
+Check the functionality of all lights in the vehicle.
+Ensure that all the brake lights and tail lights are working, check the reverse lights as well, check both headlights and ensure they are functioning well, and confirm the indicators or signal lights are working including the hazard.

 As a precautionary measure, beware of thugs on the road; don’t stop in deserted places or generally unsafe places.